thiago-a-souza/hive/README.md

 ### LOAD

-The *LOAD* statement simply moves files to the table folder.
+The *LOAD* statement simply copies/moves files to the table folder.
 If the *LOCAL* keyword is provided, the file should be in the local filesystem.
-If omitted, the file should be in HDFS.
+If omitted, the file should be in HDFS. *LOAD* is particularly handy when populating partitioned tables since it creates the partition metadata and the corresponding folder.

 **a) Loading from HDFS**

-Before running the *LOAD* command we can see the file in the source HDFS directory, and then it's moved to the table's folder.
-The optional *OVERWRITE* keyword overwrites all the data stored in the table's folder.
+Loading from HDFS moves the data from the source HDFS directory to the table's folder.
+The optional *OVERWRITE* keyword overwrites all the data stored of the target table.

 ```
 hive> dfs -ls -R /user/thiago;